StevenCHowell/type_token_ratio/README.md

 4. On your Mac, open up **Launchpad**, then choose the **Utilities** menu, and run the **Terminal** program (which has an icon similar to a TV screen).
 5. In the screen that opens, type the command `cd` and press `Enter`.
 6. Type the command `cd Desktop/` and press `Enter`.
-7. Type the command `./type_token_ratio.py sample.csv` and press `Enter`.
+7. Type the command `python ./type_token_ratio.py sample.csv` and press `Enter`.
-8. The result are shown in the terminal window and the output file, `sample_utterances.out`, will be located on the desktop.
+8. The result are shown in the terminal window and the output file, `sample.out` (same name as the input with `csv` changed to `out`), will be located on the desktop.

 ##Known Bugs
 1. If the input file extension is `xlsx`, `xls`, `doc`, `docx`, or any other non-text, binary file format, the program will fail to run or the output will not represent the Type-Token Ratio of the language sample.